Vanilla-OS/documentation/docs/apx/manpage.md

 Commands:
     autoremove  Remove all unused packages
-	clean       Clean the apx package manager cache enter       Enter the container shell
+	clean       Clean the apx package manager cache enter       Enter the container markdown
 	export      Export/Recreate a program's desktop entry from the container help        Show this help message and exit init        Initialize a managed container